Editorial photograph of a data center aisle representing Oracle GoldenGate replication across heterogeneous database systems

 How is Oracle GoldenGate licensed across sources and targets?

 Oracle GoldenGate is licensed per processor on every system where it captures or delivers data.
-That means both the source database server and the target server need licenses, even when the target is not an Oracle product.
+Both the source database server and the target server need licenses, even when the target is not an Oracle product.

-GoldenGate counts processors using the Oracle Processor Core Factor table.
-Multiply physical cores by the core factor for the chip to get licensable processors.
-The same rule applies to non Oracle target hardware.
+GoldenGate counts processors using the Oracle Processor Core Factor Table.
+Multiply physical cores by the core factor for the chip to get licensable processors, and apply the same rule to non Oracle target hardware.

 Both ends of the path count